falinedev/clipboard-customizer/README.md

 pip install pyperclip
 ```

+## Running the Program

-Run the program:
+To run the program:

 ```bash
 python pasteMods.py
 ```

-**pasteMods** runs in the background, cleaning clipboard content every 0.5 seconds.
+**pasteMods** will run in the background and clean clipboard content every 0.5 seconds.
 Press **CTRL+C** to exit.

-## Run
-To run the program on Windows, execute the file located at app/pastMods.exe.
+Technical Stack

+* Programming Language: Python 3.x
+* Clipboard Handling: pyperclip